I'm delighted to share with you the first Guest Posting on my blog.

 On the beginner level, clicking the corner first is practically always the way to go.
 But on the intermediate and expert levels, things start to get interesting:

 Click the middle first to maximize the probability that your first click opens 38 or more squares.
+Click the edge first to maximize the probability that your first click opens 19 or more squares.
+Click the corner first if you're satisfied with opening fewer than 19 squares. |

+Click the middle first to maximize the probability that your first click opens 34 or more squares.
 Click the edge first to maximize the probability that your first click opens 13 or more squares.
+Click the corner first if you're satisfied with opening fewer than 13 squares. |

-/GUEST POST
+/GUEST POST |

 You can find a complete list of all the articles here.
 Click here to receive email alerts on new articles.